lamberta/devkit-doc/api/appengine.md

 instances that are initialized when the game engine is created and the scene graph is drawn to the screen.

-If you are just getting started with the SDK, you should first read our guides, in particular
+If you are just getting started with the DevKit, you should first read our guides, in particular
 [Hello World](../guide/hello-world.html) and the more advanced [Game Walk-Through](../guide/game-walkthrough.html).